wavefrontHQ/docs/pages/doc/logging_kuberentes_tutorial.md

         ```
         docker logs <PROXY_CONTAINER_ID> --follow
         ```
-1. Run Kubernetes on your local environment:
+1. Run Kubernetes on your local environment.
-    1. Open a new terminal window and start Minikube.
+    1. Open a new terminal window and start minikube.
         ```
         minikube start --driver=docker
         ```

-    1. Send the requests on your local machine to the Kubernetes cluster you started using Minikube.
+    1. Send the requests from your local machine to the Kubernetes cluster you started using minikube.
         ```
         minikube addons enable ingress
         kubectl port-forward service/ingress-nginx-controller -n ingress-nginx 8080:80
         ```
-1. Run the Fluentd log shipper:
+1. Run the Fluentd log shipper.
     1. Open a new terminal window and navigate to the directory you cloned in the Prerequisites
         ```
         cd <folder_path>/logging-examples
         ```
-    1. Run the following command to create a config map from the config file.
-WHY?
+    1. Create a config map from the config file.
         ```
         kubectl create configmap fluentdconfigmap --from-file=fluent.conf -n kube-system
         ```